Knee anatomy, including muscles, ligament and cartilage

 Ligaments of the knee

-Ligaments either approve for movement or restrict movement.
+Ligaments either approve of movement or restrict movement.
 When the ligaments around a joint are in a relaxed position, they allow movement.
 When they are taut, they restrict movement.
 When the knee is straight, the ligaments are taut and restrict movement.
 When the knee is bent, the ligaments allow for movement.

 The knee has 4 main ligaments: